-Specialist Kids Dentist provides dental crowns to children who have damaged baby and adult teeth.
+Specialist Kids Dentist provides dental caps on teeth to children who have damaged baby and adult teeth.
 Child crowns require different treatment compared to adult dental crowns for teeth.
-Paediatric crowns are often used on young patients who are in active occlusion and require a crown that can adapt to an adjusting and growing mouth.
+Paediatric crowns are often used on young patients who are in active occlusion.
+These patients require a crown that can adapt to an adjusting and growing mouth.

 Dental Crowns for Paediatric Patients